thevickypedia/expose/docs/_sources/README.md.txt

 :warning: &nbsp; Some web browsers might throw a warning and some might even block a self-signed certificate/private CA.

-To generate a self-signed cert:
+To manually generate a self-signed cert:

 > `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout ~/.ssh/key.pem -out ~/.ssh/cert.pem`

+[OR]

+Simply let `expose` create a self-signed SSL certificate and a private key.

 </details>